This article applies as of PRTG 22

-Windows Management Instrumentation (WMI) is a powerful way to monitor a plethora of things on your Windows computer.
-PRTG already comes with the most useful WMI counter sensors, but there are lots of other counters you might be interested in—especially when you have written your own WMI extensions.
+Windows Management Instrumentation (WMI) is a powerful way to monitor many values on your Windows system.
+PRTG already comes with the most useful WMI counter sensors, but there are many other counters you might be interested in—especially when you have written your own WMI extensions.

 Step 1: Find the counter you want to monitor

-To monitor a specific counter you have to determine its namespace, its class, and its name.
+To monitor a specific counter, you must determine its namespace, class, and name.

-- Use Google (or your favorite search engine) for finding counters, include keywords like WMI, counter, or class.
+- Use Google (or your favorite search engine) to find counters.
+Include keywords like WMI, counter, or class in your search.